Nintendo DS: Nintendo Wi-Fi Connection

 Nintendo Wi-Fi Connection was a free online game service run by Nintendo.
 Players with a compatible Nintendo DS game could connect to the service via a Wi-Fi network using a Nintendo Wi-Fi USB Connector or a wireless router.
-The service was launched in North America, Australia, Japan & Europe throughout November 2005.
+The service was launched in North America, Australia, Japan and Europe throughout November 2005.
 An online compatible Nintendo DS game was released on the same day for each region.

 Additional Nintendo DS Wi-Fi Connection games and a dedicated Nintendo DS web browser were released afterwards.
 Nintendo later believed that the online platform's success directly propelled the commercial success of the entire Nintendo DS platform.
 The Nintendo Wi-Fi Connection served as part of the basis of what would become the Wii.
 Most functions (for games on both the DS and Wii consoles) were discontinued worldwide on May 20, 2014.

 Download Play

 With Download Play, it is possible for users to play multiplayer games with other Nintendo DS systems, and later Nintendo 3DS systems, using only one game card.
 Players must have their systems within wireless range (up to approximately 65 feet) of each other for the guest system to download the necessary data from the host system.
 Only certain games supported this feature and usually played with much more limited features than the full game allowed.

 Download Play is also utilized to migrate Pokémon from fourth generation games into the fifth generation Pokémon Black and White, an example of a task requiring two different game cards and two handheld units, but only one player.

 Some Nintendo DS retailers featured DS Download Stations that allowed users to download demos of current and upcoming DS games; however, due to memory limitations, the downloads were erased once the system was powered off.
 The Download Station was made up of 1 to 8 standard retail DS units, with a standard DS card containing the demo data.
 On May 7, 2008, Nintendo released the Nintendo Channel for download on the Wii.
 The Nintendo Channel used WiiConnect24 to download Nintendo DS demos through it.
 From there, a user can select the demo they wish to play and, similar to the Nintendo DS Download Stations at retail outlets, download it to their DS and play it until it is powered off.